11ty/11ty-website/docs/plugins/syntaxhighlight.md

     // Change which syntax highlighters are installed
     templateFormats: ["*"], // default

-    // Or, just liquid and md syntax highlighters
+    // Or, only liquid and md syntax highlighters
     // templateFormats: ["liquid", "md"],

     // init callback lets you customize Prism